cbaggers/injectables/README.md

 Then the result will be the value of model from inside the function

-We can also setf the injected variable.
-This will set it's value until we flush the injected variable.
+We can also setf the injected variable, this will set it's value until we flush it.

 USE
 ---